nquach/TEE_optical_flow/README.md

 - `OpticalFlowCalculationError`: Raised when optical flow calculation fails
 - `ConfigurationError`: Raised when configuration is invalid

+## Technical Notes

+### Video Generation
+- The codebase uses `imageio.v2` API for video writing (not `imageio.v3`)
+- The `get_writer()` method is available in `imageio.v2` for creating video files
+- Videos are generated with configurable frame rates via `VisualizationConfig.fps`

+### Matplotlib Colormaps
+- The codebase uses `matplotlib.colormaps[name]` instead of the deprecated `plt.cm.get_cmap(name)`
+- This ensures compatibility with Matplotlib 3.7+ and avoids deprecation warnings

+### Heatmap Coordinate Arrays
+- For proper `pcolormesh` rendering, coordinate arrays must have one more element than the data array
+- The code automatically creates `frame_times_edges` with `nframes + 1` elements for time coordinates
+- Radial/longitudinal heatmaps automatically reconstruct full edge arrays if they were sliced during histogram calculation

+### Waveform Display
+- When `cc_method` is 'ecg', 'ecg_lazy', or 'arterial', plotting functions automatically create a waveform subplot if waveform data is available
+- The waveform subplot shows the ECG or arterial pressure signal with systole/diastole shading
+- If waveform data is not available, a message is displayed instead

+### Data Loading
+- By default, `OpticalFlowDataset` loads all data immediately and closes the HDF5 file (`keep_file_open=False`)
+- This ensures data is accessible even after the file is closed
+- Set `keep_file_open=True` for lazy loading when memory is constrained

 ## Contributing

 When contributing to this codebase: